 Best For: Effectively repelling animals without chemicals.
 Electronics are also very convenient, as they run 24/7 without intervention.
 Types of electronic animal repellents include:

 - Motion-Activated Sprinkler Repellents: These highly effective scare devices frighten away a large variety of animals with starling bursts of motion, water and sound.

-- Ultrasonic Rodent Repellents: These devices are mainly targeted at rodents and repel using piercing, high-pitched sounds only these small animals can hear.
+- Ultrasonic Repellents: These devices are mainly targeted at rodents and/or moles, and they repel using piercing, high-pitched sounds only these small animals can hear.